-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

-Tuition: \$39,860 \$39,860
+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$39,860 \$39,860
+Tuition:

-G1 REQUIRED FEES: \$964 \$964
+G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus) \$12,890 \$12,890
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) \$7,360 \$7,360
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,530 \$5,530
+(on-campus meal plan)

-r

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room an d board fee (if your

-college cannot provide separate tuition and room and
+college cannot provide separate tuit tion and room and

 board fees):

 G1 Other:

+G2 Minimum Maximum

+G2 Number of credits per term a studer nt can take for the

+stated full-time tuition

+G3 Yes No

+G3 Do tuition and fees vary by year of study (e.g.,

+sophomore, junior, senior)?

+G4 Yes No

+G4 Do tuition and fees vary by undergra aduate instructional

+program?

+G4 6,

+%

+G4 If yes, what percentage of full-time undergraduates pay 1

+J more than the tuition and fees renou

-CDS-G Page 20
+CDS-G Page 16